Keyring-Network/core-contracts/docs/index.md

 Wraps the inherited ERC20.transfer function with the keyringCompliance guard.
      @param to The recipient of amount
-     @param amount The amount to be deducted from the to's allowance.
+     @param amount The amount to transfer.
      @return bool True if successfully executed.

 ### transferFrom